Mejituu/spotmicroai-raspberrypi/1. Prepare your RaspberryPi for SpotMicro/README.md

 Lets connect to the network!

-If you don't have a WIFI network just plug the cable in the RaspberryPi and skip this step, but mind SpotMicroPi will need this cable to be "programmed" every time.
+If you don't have a WIFI network just plug the cable in the RaspberryPi and skip this step, but mind SpotMicroAI will need this cable to be "programmed" every time.

 In order to enable the WIFI: